Reporting the Upcoming Referendum and Associated Results to DPI

 REFERENDA (OPERATIONS OR TO ISSUE DEBT) LIMITATIONS TO EXCEED REVENUE LIMITS: 2017 Act 59 (2017-19 Biennial Budget) limits a school board to approving no more than two board resolutions authorizing referendums (operations or to issue debt) to exceed a district’s state imposed revenue limit per calendar year.
 In addition, with one exception, the two referendums/ballot questions can only be held on the regularly scheduled Spring or Fall election days.
 The exception is if a school district has experienced a natural disaster it may hold a special referendum within the six-month period following the natural disaster, but no sooner than 70 days after the adoption of the resolution (not to be subject to the scheduling restrictions described above).

-These new limitations apply to school board resolutions beginning on January 1, 2018.
-The 2018 regularly scheduled election days are:
+These new limitations apply to school board resolutions began on January 1, 2018.
+The 2019 and 2020 regularly scheduled election days are:

-In other words, these new limitations (beginning on January 1, 2018) apply to both: the timing of the vote on the questions to be the regularly scheduled Spring and Fall election days (exception for a natural disaster); and limiting school boards to approving up to two referendums/ballot questions per calendar year.
+In other words, these new limitations, which began on January 1, 2018, apply to both; the timing of the vote on the questions to be the regularly scheduled Spring and Fall election days (exception for a natural disaster); and limiting school boards to approving up to two referendums/ballot questions per calendar year.